incountry/sdk-java/README.md

 Parameters `apiKey` and `environmentID` can be fetched from your dashboard on `Incountry` site.

-`endpoint` defines API URL and is used to override default one.

 You can turn off encryption (not recommended) by providing `null` value for parameter `secretKeyAccessor`.

 Below is an example how to create a storage instance: